-Where there are concerns around mental health school staff will refer pupils to the school's pastoral team in the first instance.
-Where though staff have a mental health concern about a child that may also be a safeguarding concern such as potential abuse, neglect or exploitation is considered they should raise the issue by informing the designated safeguarding lead or a deputy via My Concern.
+Where there are concerns around Mental health School staff will refer pupils to the school's pastoral team in the first instance.
+Where though staff have a mental health concern about a child that may also be a safeguarding concern such as potential abuse, neglect or exploitation is considered they should raise the issue by informing the Designated Safeguarding Lead or a deputy via My Concern.
 The school has multiple staff members trained as mental health first aiders and an extended Wellbeing team identifiable by Pink lanyards.

-See: Appendix F for further definitions
+See: Appendix G for further definitions

-Peer on Peer Abuse/Harms
+31. Child on Child Abuse/Harms

-Staff should be aware that safeguarding issues can manifest themselves via peer-on-peer abuse/harm.
+Staff should be aware that safeguarding issues can manifest themselves via child-on-child abuse/harm.
 This is most likely to include, but not limited to: